-Led by UBC’s Dan Weary, Marina (Nina) von Keyserlingk, the Animal Welfare and Behaviour research team explores the ethical treatment of food animals, calf welfare, cow comfort and management, feeding behaviour, lameness and the general management of beef cattle.
+Led by UBC’s Dan Weary, Marina (Nina) von Keyserlingk, the Animal Welfare and Behaviour research team explores the ethical treatment of food animals, calf welfare, cow comfort and management, feeding behaviour, lameness and the general management of dairy cattle.

 Activities in this area include:

 - Determining the relationship between environmental factors, such as flooring surface, and lameness

 - Improving cow comfort: free stall design and management

 - Using feeding behaviour as an early predictor of disease